 But scientists today are not only interested in the preventive effect of the sleep hormone.
 "Today there is already convincing evidence to recommend melatonin for the treatment of coronary heart disease, hypertension, peptic ulcer disease.
 We introduced melatonin into the treatment regimen for hypertensive patients and core patients, and this allowed us to reduce the usual dose of drugs," says Semyon Rapoport, MD, professor of MMA named after I. Sechenov, Chairman of the Commission "Chronobiology and Chronomedicine" RAMS. - I really hope that soon it will go into wide clinical practice. "

+It is always good to buy melatonin because anyone can use it.
 In general, melatonin is useful for all people over 35 years old.
 It is usually taken in courses of about 1-3 mg at night.
 Frequency of admission per week varies individually.
 For example, those suffering from insomnia are recommended to take melatonin more often 2-3 times a week.